 Same with the cultural intelligence!

-You can derive genuine enjoyment from interacting with people from different cultures, but also know that learning more about a certain market will help you get a promotion and lead a project there in the nearest future because you’d be perceived as a specialist.
+You can feel genuine enjoyment from interacting with people from different cultures, but also know that learning more about a certain market will help you get a promotion and lead a project there in the nearest future because you’d be perceived as a specialist.
 When one type of motivation gets tiresome, you can remind yourself of another reason you started thinking about the topic and keep going!

 I am genuinely passionate about the topic and my motivation is certainly deriving from all three sources.
 All these keep me going and help me find the drive to work with my international assignees, write this blog and learn about different cultures on a daily basis.